Understanding Affordable Housing

 Local schools and social services can accommodate affordable housing residents

-- Families with children use the local public schools, and that can be a plus, because some of the school budget is provided from grants and allowances on a per-pupil basis.
+- Families with children use the local public schools, and that can be a plus when it offsets declining enrollment in CT town.

 - Affordable housing in Kent includes families, singles, retirees and people with handicaps.